YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Data-literacy/Worksheet.md

-1. How much good is your Data Literacy?
+1. How much good is your Data literacy?
 1. How Data Literate do you think your colleagues are?
 1. How ready do you think your agency is to adopt Data Literacy as part of it's usual way of doing things?